credwards27/js-toolbox/README.md

 # js-toolbox

-A collection of JavaScript utils, classes, helpers, etc.
+A collection of JavaScript utilities, classes, helpers, etc.